IgnasiLucas/cophyhopa/README.md

 Trimming is recommended for mapping purposes.
 Another limitation was to use an absolute number of expected errors (1) as filtering threshold, instead of a *rate* of expected errors, because merged reads differ in length.

+Finally, the clustering was interrupted due to lack of enough RAM.
+I abandon this strategy.
+See the [report here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/cophyhopa/blob/soca/results/2022-01-10/README.html)

 # 2021-12-21
 Preparing to run ipyrad from RStudio.
 You can see